donglin8506/Blog/docs/NLP/paper/transformer.md

 #### **3.1 Encoder and Decoder Stacks**

 **Encoder:** The encoder is composed of a stack of N = 6 identical layers.
 Each layer has two sub-layers.
-The first is a multi-head self-attention mechanism, and the second is a simple, position-wise fully connected feed-forward network.
+The first is a multi-head self-attention mechanism, and the second is a simple, position-wise fully connected feed-forward network(一个简单的MLP层).
 We employ a residual connection[11] around each of the two sub-layers, followed by layer normalization [1].
 That is, the output of each sub-layer is LayerNorm($x$ + Sublayer($x$)), where Sublayer($x$) is the function implemented by the sub-layer itself.
 To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimension $d_{model}=512$.

 | 论文名称 | 论文别名 | 论文时间